alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 #### Arashiyama

-In the west part of the city, you can find the **Arashiyama** bamboo forest, another very picturesque spot in Kyoto.
+In the western part of the city, you can find the **Arashiyama** bamboo forest, another very picturesque spot in Kyoto.

 <figure>
   <img src="/img/japan/kyoto-arashiyama.jpg" alt="high and dense bamboo trees">
   <figcaption>Bamboo forest in Arashiyama</figcaption>
 </figure>

 As you cross over the Katsura river, you can enter the Arashiyama Monkey Park.
 Situated on a hill, this site offers great views towards the city.
 It is also a place where you can spot the local **macaques** and even feed them bananas and other treats you can buy from there.
-But these are also wild animals, so try to keep your distance and behave responsibly around them.
+But these are wild animals, so try to keep your distance and behave responsibly around them.

 <figure>
   <img src="/img/japan/kyoto-arashiyama-monkey.jpg" alt="A macaque in the foreground with the skyline of kyoto in the background">